ytingyeu/copy-thin-book/README.md

 Feel tired to copy and paste every single attribute of a thin book manually when making requests to shopping agent service or recording what you've bought?

-**copy-thin-book** is a Chrome Extension which finds out the title, auther name, circle name, genre, price after tax, and URL under the page of a certain Doujinshi on Toranoana and Melonbooks.
+**copy-thin-book** is a Chrome Extension which finds out title, auther name, circle name, genre, price after tax, and URL under the page of a certain Doujinshi on Toranoana and Melonbooks.
 It then separates these attributes with tabs and copies to clipboard.
 You can then paste the attributes to any spreadsheet.